 (150) "Unspecified source of electricity" or "unspecified source" means a source of electricity that is not a specified source at the time of entry into the transaction to procure the electricity.
 The generation of such electricity will be assigned an emissions factor of 0.437 metric tons per megawatt-hour of electricity as measured by the utility at the first point of receipt in Washington, unless ecology assigns another number as directed by RCW 19.405.070(2).
-This includes the GHG emission factor 0.428 metric tons per megawatt-hour for electricity generation, and the two percent GHG emissions due to transmission losses between the point of generation and the first point of receipt in Washington.
+This includes the GHG emission factor 0.428 metric tons per megawatt-hour for

+Commented [A6]: 8/29: This was originally added in error, as racing vehicles are not an exempt use under our existing rule language. electricity generation, and the two percent GHG emissions due to transmission losses between the point of generation and the first point of receipt in Washington.